COVID-19 Daily Viticulture Updates 3/26/2020

 Please refer to the links below for financial resources that we have included in our previous updates:

 Agricultural work is considered essential work.
 If the state issues a stay-at-home or shelter-in-place order, farmers and agricultural employees are still allowed to leave their homes to attend work.
 They will need printed documentation declaring their status, and it is recommended that they keep this documentation in their car or on their person.
-This document was created by the NCDA&CS is provided here and on the NCDA&CS COVID-19 website.
+This document was created by the NCDA&CS and is also on the NCDA&CS COVID-19 website.
 Please also see the update posted on the NCSU Extension website explaining how the NCDA&CS is planning to assist farmers and agribusinesses in the event of a stay-at-home or shelter-in-place order.

 While updates pertaining to COVID-19 and its effects on agricultural labor will appear on this website every Sunday, Tuesday, and Friday (and additional days if news breaks), please also see NC State Extension’s resources for farmers and farmworkers webpage.